Evaluate flags

 Typed responses

-For languages that are strongly typed, you can use the POST/typed-flags endpoint to retrieve the list of all active flags for a list of contexts, with theire associated types.
+For languages that are strongly typed, you can use the POST/typed-flags endpoint to retrieve the list of all flags for a list of contexts, with theire associated types.

 JSON